jiinjeong/computer-graphics/README.md

 # computer-graphics
-2D and 3D computer graphics assignments using WebGL/JavaScript
+2D and 3D computer graphics assignments using WebGL/JavaScript (Feb - June 2019)

 To run the program, open **index.html**.
 You also need to unzip the WebGLMath folder and allow access from files from your browser.
 (For Chrome, the Terminal command is `open /Applications/Google\ Chrome.app --args --allow-file-access-from-files`).
 Some starter code is provided by Professor Szecsi from BME.